Help & Business Inquiries

 How can I reach out for help?

-There aren't any rules: you can post what you want.
-That said, questions sometime don't get any answers on Discord, so we recommend reading the
+There aren't any rules and you can post whatever you want.
+That said, questions sometime don't get any answers on Discord, so we recommend reading the #help-guide channel to increase your chance of receiving valuable assistance.
+Also, consider giving back by helping others!

 How can I reach out for business inquiries?

-Contact brillout
+Contact brillout:

 Don't reach out on Twitter as it has shown to be unreliable.

-for getting help unless you're a sponsor, see How can I reach out for help?
+Don't privately contact brillout for getting help unless you're a sponsor, see How can I reach out for help?

 I can't achieve what I want, can I get help?